GEARSET LIMITED

 Disclosures

-Other than the disclosures referred to in this policy, we will not disclose any personal information without your permission unless we are legally obliged or entitled to do so (for example, if required to do so by Court order or for the purposes of identifying fraud or other crime).
+Other than the disclosures referred to in this policy, we will not disclose any personal data without your permission unless we are legally obliged or entitled to do so (for example, if required to do so by Court order or for the purposes of identifying fraud or other crime).
+We will only disclose your personal data to a third party either as part of a reorganization or a sale of the assets of Gearset and/or having ensured that steps have been taken to ensure that your privacy rights continue to be protected.

 Keeping our records accurate